 Carol is a skilled surgeon and a tennis player.

-Therefore, Carol is a skilled tennis player.
+\therefore Carol is a skilled tennis player.

-If we start with the symbolization key we used for the previous argument, we could add a predicate (let T(x) mean 'x is a tennis player') and a name (let c mean Carol).
+If we start with the symbolization key we used for the previous argument, we could add a predicate (let T(x) mean 'x is a tennis player') and a name (let 'c' be a name for Carol).
 Then the argument becomes:

+$$(R(c) \wedge K(c)) \wedge T(c)$$

+\therefore $T(c) \wedge K(c)$

-$(R(c) \land K(c)) \land T(c)$ $\therefore T(c) \land K(c)$ This symbolization is a disaster!
+This symbolization is a disaster!
 It takes what in English is a terrible argument and symbolizes it as a valid argument in FOL.
 The problem is that there is a difference between being skilled as a surgeon and skilled as a tennis player.